mslot/Bl0g.Infrastructure/README.md

 It also passes on the database name, so it can create it.

 For now, the migrations project only supports MSSQL Server.
-Moreover it assumes that the database of SQL compliant server can be created with:
+Moreover it assumes that the database of the SQL compliant server can be created with:

 	CREATE Database '[name]'